jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) whether, having regard to the resources available to the employer, the employer sufficiently investigated the allegations against the employee before dismissing or taking action against the employee; and
   (b) whether the employer raised the concerns that the employer had with the employee before dismissing or taking action against the employee; and
   (c) whether the employer gave the employee a reasonable opportunity to respond to the employer's concerns before dismissing or taking action against the employee; and
-  (d) whether the employer genuinely considered the employee's explanation (if any) in relation to the allegations against the employee before dismissing or taking action against the employee.
+  (d) whether the employer genuinely considered the employee's explanation (if any) in relation to the allegations against the employee before dismissing or taking action against the employee; and
+  (e) whether the employer was obstructed by the employee from taking—
+    (i) an action specified in any of paragraphs (a) to (d):
+    (ii) an action that relates to any other factor that the Authority or the court considers in accordance with subsection (4).
 (4) In addition to the factors described in subsection (3), the Authority or the court may consider any other factors it thinks appropriate.
-(5) The Authority or the court must not determine a dismissal or an action to be unjustifiable under this section solely because of defects in the process followed by the employer if the defects were—
+(5) The Authority or the court must not determine a dismissal or an action to be unjustifiable under this section solely because of defects in the process followed by the employer if the defects did not result in the employee being treated unfairly.
-  (a) minor; and
-  (b) did not result in the employee being treated unfairly.

 ### 103B Joining controlling third party to personal grievance
 (1) This section applies if—